 Dialogue in script format

-For maximum clarity you use a script format (Name: Text).
+For maximum clarity, you use a script format (Name: Text).

 The focus is on content.
 Descriptions of how something is said, you add only when truly necessary.

-The first sentence — The most important moment
+The first sentence β the most important moment

-Action and dialogue — The skeleton of the story
+Action and dialogue β the skeleton of the story

-Choosing perspective — The narrative lens
+Choosing perspective β the narrative lens

-Intuitive character creation — From schema to person
+Intuitive character creation β from schema to person

-The self-evident world — Organic worldbuilding
+The self-evident world β organic worldbuilding

-The author knows their world so thoroughly that they can choose which details to show and which to leave in the background.
+The author knows their world so thoroughly that they can choose which details to show and which stay in the background.
 What gets mentioned are deviations from the world's normality, not the normality itself.
-Depth emerges from what stays implicit.
+Depth arises from what remains implicit.

 The three drives of the protagonist

-Perception as reality — The subjective frame
+Perception as reality β the subjective frame

-Playing with expectations — Authenticity over tropes
+Playing with expectations β authenticity instead of tropes

-Intimacy and directness
+Intimacy and bluntness

-The method — From fragment to text
+The method β from fragment to text

 Writing with AI